 Employers regularly exempt from OSHA recordkeeping includes small businesses with fewer than 11 full- or part-time employees during the previous calendar year and employers classified in low-hazard industries.
 However, these employers are required to report all inpatient hospitalizations and fatalities as required by 29 CFR 1904.39.
 In addition, if the employer is notified in writing by OSHA to participate in a statistical survey, the employer must maintain injury and illness records in accordance with 29 CFR 1904.

-Employers exempted from preparing and maintaining injury and illness records includes industries listed in Appendix A of Subpart B of the revised recordkeeping standard.
+Employers exempted from preparing and maintaining injury and illness records include industries listed in Appendix A of Subpart B of the revised recordkeeping standard.

 Employers that are not classified under either of the two groups mentioned above are required to comply with the guidelines of 29 CFR 1904.

-The new OSHA Form 300 log is used by each employer’s establishment to record and maintain information about employee injuries and illnesses, and is now printed on 8 1 /2" x 11" paper.
+The OSHA Form 300 log is used by each employer’s establishment to record and maintain information about employee injuries and illnesses.
 An establishment, as defined by OSHA, is a single physical location where business is conducted, or where services or industrial operations are performed; the place where employees report for work, operate from or from which they are paid.